oqolarte/oblong/content/project/bujo.md

 A spread is dedicated for each month of the year.

 Mine contains the following, going from the left page to the right:
-1. **Calendar** of the month;
+1. "**Calendar**" of the month, implemented as one day per line;
-1. Below it, **Upcoming** tasks and events for the month.
-These are usually migrated from the Future Log.
+1. On each day I write **Daily Highlight/s**.
+I write a one- or two-sentence summary of what happened that day.
+1. **Habit Trackers** are also in here.
+Currently, I only track three habits.
 1. **Expenses tracker**, in which I list the expenses I make per day.
 I transfer this data to a spreadsheet in my computer, where the calculation takes place.
 This tracker serves as a reminder to be mindful of expenses, as well as a backup, in case something corrupts the spreadsheet.
-1. The whole right page of the spread is dedicated for **Daily Highlights**.
-I write one to two lines per day here.
-In the past, this was my "daily gratitude," but I find it hard to be grateful everyday.
+1. I also have a place for **upcoming to-do's**, tasks that don't necessarily have a schedule yet.
+These usually are important but not urgent.

-1. I also write a **Monthly Review** at the end of each month, which I don't place on the spread, but on the page after the last the Daily Log of the month.
+I also write a **Monthly Review** at the end of each month, which I don't place on the spread, but on the page after the last the Daily Log of the month.
 Here I try to talk about what happened to FORM (Friends and Family, Occupation, Recreation, Motivation) during the month.
 This is not a strict format, though.

-I should also note that my I also incorporate my mood tracker in the calendar.
-I do this by highlighting the day with a color in the rainbow: red is a great day, violet is horrible day.

 ### Daily Log